A Large-Scale Characterization of How Readers Browse Wikipedia: Discussion

 \subsection{Implications}

-\xhdr{Complexity of data} Our results show that the dataset of navigation paths of readers in Wikipedia extracted from server logs constitute a non-trivial dataset requiring extreme care in order to avoid drawing spurious conclusions.
-First, in contrast to existing pre-processing pipelines for sequence analysis (e.g., tokenization steps in NLP), we still lack an understanding of best practices for navigation paths, and as a result had to develop a set of domain-specific heuristics.
+\xhdr{Complexity of navigation behavior} Our results show that the navigation paths extracted from Wikipedia's server logs constitute a non-trivial dataset requiring extreme care in order to avoid drawing spurious conclusions.
+First, in contrast to existing pre-processing pipelines for sequence analysis (e.g., tokenization, stopword removal, stemming, etc., in NLP), we still lack an understanding of universal best practices for navigation paths, and as a result we had to investigate and compare alternative strategies for conceptualizing sessions---namely, reading sequences \vs\ navigation trees.
 Second, operationalizing navigation paths makes strong assumptions: while navigation trees from pure internal navigation are more topically coherent with more complex structure, reading sequences from temporally ordering all of the user's pageloads are less coherent but provide a linear sequence that is not broken by external searching (which is common).
-The latter typically introduces an additional cutoff for sessions if consecutive pageloads are separated by more than one hour~\cite{InterActivityTime}; however, our analysis suggests other potential data-informed choices such as the time separation of internal and external transitions at approximately 4 minutes.
+The latter typically introduces an additional cutoff for sessions if consecutive pageloads are separated by more than one hour~\cite{InterActivityTime}; however, our analysis suggests other potential data-informed choices, such as the time separation of internal and external transitions at approximately four minutes (\Figref{fig:probability_referer_by_time}).
 Naturally, the suitable choice depends on the question of interest.
-Third, our analysis shows that the data can exhibit Simpson's paradoxes; \eg, the inversion of the within\hyp session evolution of page properties such as PageRank depends on the aggregation level.
+Third, our analysis shows that the data can exhibit Simpson's paradoxes; \eg, the inversion of the within\hyp session evolution of page properties such as PageRank (\Figref{fig:evolution_agg}) depends on the aggregation level.
 Fourth, the prevalence of trivial patterns (e.g., reload or revisit) points to potential caveats when applying prediction models to session-based recommendation~\cite{Wang2021survey}.

 \xhdr{Diversity} There is extraordinary diversity in the ways readers browse Wikipedia, modulated by topic, device, time of day, etc. This reflects the diversity found in previous studies on the different motivations and information needs of readers across the globe~\cite{singer_why_2017,lemmerich_why_2019,johnson2020global}.
 This heterogeneity indicates caution against simplistic models aiming to capture a single average behavior.